Gamow shell model description of the radiative capture reaction $^8$Li$(n,\gamma)$$^9$Li: Discussion and results

 The experimental information about $^{8}\text{Li}(n,\gamma)^{9}\text{Li}$ radiative neutron capture cross section is indirect and comes either from the Coulomb dissociation of $^9$Li on heavy targets \cite{Zecher1998,Kobayashi03}, or from transfer reactions \cite{Garcia07,ZHLi05}.
 In the measurement provided by the Coulomb dissociation method~\cite{Zecher1998}, the upper limits of direct neutron capture cross section were obtained in two decay energy bins: $E_n \in [0.0, 0.5]$ MeV and [0.5, 1.0] MeV.
 An upper limit of the direct reaction rate in this experiment is one order of magnitude larger than that reported in another Coulomb-dissociation experiment by Kobayashi et al~\cite{Kobayashi03}.
 It is also almost 50\% larger than the value extracted from transfer reactions using the potential model and experimental SFs~\cite{Garcia07,ZHLi05}.

 Table \ref{sigmabar} compares the experimental upper limit of the direct neutron radiative capture cross section to the ground state $3/2^-_1$ of $^9$Li~\cite{Zecher1998} with the cross section calculated in GSM-CC.
 The contribution of excited states $J^{\pi}={1/2}_1^-$, ${5/2}_1^-$ to the neutron radiative capture cross section is shown separately.
 The GSM-CC cross sections are obtained for standard values of the E1 and E2 neutron effective charges.
 All relevant E1, M1, E2 transitions to the final states $J_f = {3/2}_1^-$, $1/2^-_1$ and $5/2^-_1$ are included.
-One can see that the contribution of excited states is not negligible, and vary from $\sim$15\% of the total neutron capture cross section in the first energy bin $E_n \in [0.0,0.5]$ MeV to 41\% in the second bin $E_n \in [0.5,1.0]$ MeV.
+One can see that the contribution of excited states is not negligible, and vary from $\sim$ 9\% of the total neutron capture cross section in the first energy bin $E_n \in [0.0,0.5]$ MeV to 24\% in the second bin $E_n \in [0.5,1.0]$ MeV.
+For scaling the E1 effective charges $f_{\rm E1}$ of 1.8 or larger values, the calculated direct capture cross section can be larger than the experimental upper limit.

 Fig. \ref{fig-5} compares direct and total neutron radiative capture cross sections calculated in GSM-CC.
-The calculation is done for the theoretical value of the neutron effective charge ($f_{\rm E1} = 1$) and for twice its value ($f_{\rm E1} = 2$).
 In the total neutron capture cross section, all relevant E1, M1 and E2 transitions in the capture to the $J^{\pi}=3/2^-_1, 1/2^-_1,5/2^-_1$ final states are added up.
 The experimental upper limits~\cite{Zecher1998} are also listed in the figure.
 It is seen that the GSM-CC calculation is consistent with the upper limit given in Ref.~\cite{Zecher1998}.

 Figs.~\ref{fig-2}-\ref{fig-4} show separate contributions to the total cross section in $^8\text{Li}(n,\gamma)^9\text{Li}$ reaction: $\sigma^{\rm E1}$ for E1 transitions (Fig.~\ref{fig-2} and \ref{fig-2b}), $\sigma^{\rm M1}$ for M1 transitions (Fig.~\ref{fig-3}), and $\sigma^{\rm E2}$ for E2 transitions (Fig.~\ref{fig-4}).
 The largest contribution to the radiative neutron capture cross section comes from a direct capture of $s$-wave neutrons to the ground state $J^{\pi}=3/2^-_1$.
 This finding agrees with the results issued from other studies~\cite{Dubovichenko16,NCSM21}.